-Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR/ERRRTINTR interrupt signals.
+Case Effect Tag parity or RAM error on tag read An error is flagged through the PARRTINTR or the ERRRTINTR interrupt signal.
 The operation is canceled.
-Data parity or RAM error on data read An error is flagged through the PARRTINR/ERRRDINTR interrupt signals.
+Data parity or RAM error on data read An error is flagged through the PARRTINR or the ERRRDINTR interrupt signal.
 The operation is done.
 The eviction does not occur in case of data RAM error.
 Tag RAM error on valid information write An error is flagged through the ERRWTINTR interrupt signal.
 Subsequent reads to that line are unpredictable.